Dive Deeper, Look Closer, and Engage with Masterworks of Art—Intertwined with Barrier-Free Interactives!

 Gaze Tracker: Innovative eye-tracking reveals where a visitor focuses when looking at a work of art, increasing the visitor’s understanding of how an artist’s compositional choices influence how they look at art.

-Express Yourself: This personalized experience is rooted in the aspiration that visitors can discover artworks in the ArtLens Exhibition that are viewable in the primary galleries of CMA, creating an engine to send visitors out into the larger museum to explore more.
-Spend 30 seconds reacting to objects from across the museum's collection, and facial recognition software will identify your emotional responses from happiness and surprise to distaste, fear, or sadness.
+Express Yourself: Spend 30 seconds reacting to artwork from across the museum's collection, and facial recognition software will identify your emotional responses from happiness and surprise to distaste, fear, and sadness.
 After reacting to the artwork, save a video of your reactions directly to your camera roll and select a mission to launch you into the gallery.
 Share your in-person reaction to the artwork with us on social media using #ArtLens!

 The development of ArtLens Exhibition represents a true and equal collaboration among the curatorial, information management and technology services (IMTS), education and academic affairs, and design departments at the Cleveland Museum of Art.
 Museum educators were instrumental in curating the space and its related experiences, and IMTS staff worked closely with internal and external partners on both concept and interactive design.
 This collaborative organizational structure is groundbreaking, not just within the museum community, but within user-interface design in general.
 It elevated each department's contribution, resulting in an unparalleled interactive experience, with technology and software that have never been used before in any venue, content interpreted in fun and approachable ways, and unprecedented design of an interactive gallery space that integrates technology into an art gallery setting.